 Orscheln Farm & Home

-Farm and ranch supply store Orscheln Farm & Home will be presented with the Sacagawea Community and Partnership Conservation Award.
+Farm and ranch supply store Orscheln Farm & Home was presented with the Sacagawea Community and Partnership Conservation Award.
 This award goes to an organization focused on exceptional community and partnership building resulting in progressive changes in conservation programs.
 Orscheln Farm & Home, headquartered in Moberly, Mo., provides communities with the highest level of service and appreciation and supplies families with products they need to live, enjoy and thrive in the outdoor, farm and rural lifestyle.
 Barry Orscheln, CEO of Orscheln Industries and MDC Commissioner, will be accepting the award on behalf of Orscheln Farm & Home.

 “Our mission statement is to provide the communities we serve with quality products, trusted value and neighborly service with the highest level of integrity and appreciation,” says Orscheln.
 “Supporting the rural and outdoor lifestyle is has been a passion of ours since we opened our first store 60 years ago in Sedalia, Mo.
 Orscheln Farm and Home is honored to receive the Sacagawea Community and Partnership Conservation Award.
 Our company respects and appreciates the efforts of the Missouri Conservation Heritage Foundation that shares our dedication in supporting the enjoyment of everything Missouri has to offer.”